GluuFederation/flex/docs/openbanking/install-vm.md

 If the Admin UI performs its token exchange directly from the browser against an mTLS-required token endpoint, that browser must present a valid client certificate.
 A production design may instead use a dedicated mTLS alias or backend-mediated exchange; align this with the relevant Open Banking profile.

-## 9. Trust the issuing CA in Java
+## 9. Trust the issuing CA in Java {#importing-the-ca-certificate-in-jvm-truststore-and-signing-encryption-keys-into-auth-server-keystore}

 Jans Auth and Config API use the Java trust store when calling HTTPS endpoints.
 Import the issuing CA, not the server leaf certificate.
 Importing a leaf certificate creates a fragile pin that breaks whenever the server certificate is renewed.